General Questions

 Learn more about our student insurance plan.

-Beginning in September 2020, health services' fee schedule is changing and we will be providing expanded in-network insurance billing.
-This means that we will change rates similar to what you would experience at a community-based healthcare provider and we will be in-network with more health insurance plans.
+Yes, UHS bills insurance.
 It is very important that you check with your health insurance plan so you understand if and how your plan will cover services at University Health Services.

+That depends.
 You can find estimated costs on the Costs for Services page.
 We try to list as many costs as we can, but some things won't be listed because we don't control the cost (like lab work done through an outside lab).
 Our fees are very similar to what you will find at community-based healthcare providers.
 Please note that our list prices do not take into account any discounts that may apply.

+Yes.
 We can bill any US-based health insurance plan (both in and out of network).
 You need to:

-- Complete the Insurance Billing Consent Form (found in the MyUOHealth student portal) authorizing us to do so on your behalf.
+• Complete the Insurance Billing Consent Form (found in the MyUOHealth student portal) authorizing us to do so on your behalf.

-- Upload a copy of the font and back of each of your health insurance cards to the portal.
+• Upload a copy of the font and back of each of your health insurance cards to the portal.

-- Check with your health insurance plan to understand if/how they will cover services at University Health Services and with our partner labs.
+• Check with your health insurance plan to understand if/how they will cover services at University Health Services and with our partner labs.

+That depends.
 Most health insurance plans only cover some portion of your medical costs and every plan is different.
 Also, there is a lot to understand about how insurance billing works.

 Your plan may require you to pay a deductible, co-pay and/or co-insurance.
 It is important that you understand how these will apply to each service and supply you receive.
 You must contact your health insurance plan directly to find out how your plan will work at University Health Services.